algorandfoundation/docs/docs/clis/goal/clerk/simulate.md

   -o, --result-out string          Filename for writing simulation result

+      --round uint                 Specify the round after which the simulation will take place.
+If not specified, the simulation will take place after the latest round.

       --scratch                    Report scratch change during simulation time

       --stack                      Report stack change during simulation time